 Oh no, it appears you may not be eligible for the Investor, Professional, Retirement, Rentista, or Amparo (Dependant) residency visas for Ecuador.

-But, it may still be worthwhile checking your individual circumstances with a visa facilitator.
-Would you like to send a message to our recommended visa facilitator?
+But, it may still be worthwhile checking your individual circumstances with an Attorney.
+Would you like to send a message to our recommended visa Attorney?

 Yay!
 It appears as though you may be eligible for the following Ecuadorian temporary residency visa(s):